jaredb650/MekaBox/README.md

 # MekaBox

-**Share Rekordbox playlists with all your cues and beat grids preserved!**
+**Share Rekordbox playlists with all your cues and metadata preserved!**

-MekaBox exports Rekordbox playlists as shareable packages that include all your hot cues, cue points, beat grids, and metadata.
+MekaBox exports Rekordbox playlists as shareable packages that include all your hot cues and Rekordbox metadata.

 ---